 Thankfully, Timeneye there are some useful shortcuts and reporting features to help you quickly time-travel through your work and easily see where you’ve allocated your hours:

-The Timeneye dashboard is where you can keep an eye and visualize the time you’re tracked.
+The Timeneye dashboard is where you can keep an eye and visualise the time you’re tracked.
 But it also works nicely to get back in the past weeks and see how your time has been used.

 On the top right, click on the left and right- pointing arrows next to the Today button.
 This will scroll your dashboard back (or forth) in a one-week time span.
 This is very useful if you need a fast refresh of what you’ve done.